 How do you feel about Ozempic and other weight-loss drugs?

+In college 20 years ago, I had a wise professor whose exact words were, ‘If there is a weight-loss method that isn’t maintainable for the rest of your life, RUN!’
 I’ve been around long enough to see not only the unknown physical damages, but I believe potentially even more damaging are the emotionally and mentally damaging effects of a quick fix.
 I believe learning to make choices that will give you the results you are seeking and the learning and accepting that happens when the results aren’t what you want are some of the most valuable lessons one can learn.

 Ozempic or other weight loss drugs may rob one of those lessons.
 Similar to being handed a fortune as opposed to earning your fortune.
 But like anything, I believe everyone has the right and privilege of doing what they feel is right, and if one decides that weight-loss drugs are best for them, I am supportive.
 Most important is that people do what is going to help them feel good and be healthy and happy.
 What isn’t healthy is worrying about others’ decisions more than owning your own.
 It’s challenging enough without judgment and shame.